AMID Logo E-BAY Logo

 USING OUR SERVICE

-Please note that we reserve the right to refuse service for legitimate business, legal, or safety reasons, including, but not limited to, violations of U.S. shipping regulations, fraudulent activity, or failure to provide required documentation.
+Please note that we reserve the right to refuse service for legitimate business, legal, or safety reasons, including, but not limited to, violations of U.S. international shipping regulations, fraudulent activity, or failure to provide required documentation.

 To use international cargo transportation services provided by Amid Logistics, LLC (after that, we, us, our, etc.), all users of these services (after that, shipper, you, client, customer, he, she, etc.) MUST agree to the General Terms and Conditions.
 You may NOT use these services unless you accept these Terms and Conditions.